Magic Makes The Stuff God Happy

 The Leverage President

 The other play if the election goes poorly is to simply dump all of it out during the lame duck session after the election.
 At which point he can fire Mueller and Rosenstein, while demanding Sessions appoint a second special prosecutor to handle the FBI scandal, including the role of Mueller and Rosenstein.
 That assumes there are some real bombshells hiding in those secret files.
-Given the panic in the FBI and DOJ about the effort to declassify them, it is a safe bet that there is some bad stuff in those files.
+Given the panic about the effort to declassify them, it is a safe bet that there is some bad stuff in those files.

 Of Mobs And Men

-Even after all these years of following politics I’m still impressed with the hive mentality of the Left.
+Even after all these years of following politics I am still impressed with the hive mentality of the Left.
 They really are like a school of fish.
 When one responds to a threat, all of them respond, as if by direction from central authority.
 It is like a highly choreographed dance of lunacy.
 There is some degree of direction and coordination, to be sure, but most of what we see is the loons all responding to what they see the other loons doing, as they peer out over the hive walls at the rest of us. it really is incredible and a bit scary.

 I go back and forth on what we see happening.
 This Kavanaugh thing seems to have poleaxed the establishment GOP.
 Poor old Lindsey Graham is still in shock over what the Democrats tried to do.
 He may never be the same.
 On the other hand, the Left is equally stunned that their gambit failed.
 This feels like an inflection point, but what comes next is still a mystery.
 Maybe after the election the ruling class comes together behind closed doors to renew their shared hatred of the rest of us.
 Time will tell.

 This week I have the usual variety of items in the now standard format.
 Spreaker has the full show.
 I am up on Google Play now, so the Android commies can take me along when out disrespecting the country.
 I am on iTunes, which means the Apple Nazis can listen to me on their Hitler phones.
 The anarchists can catch me on iHeart Radio.
 YouTube also has the full podcast.
 Of course, there is a download link below.
-I’m now on Spotify, so the millennials can tune in when not sobbing over white privilege and toxic masculinity.
+I am now on Spotify, so the millennials can tune in when not sobbing over white privilege and toxic masculinity.

 This Week’s Show